mafifafm/pxt-microbit/docs/courses/csintro/coordinates/activity.md

 ## Random patterns generator
 A short exercise using a loop to generate random LED patterns and then checking the status of a specific LED.
 Pseudocode:
-* On button A pressed we’ll use a loop to turn on a random set of LED lights on our micro:bit.
+* On button A pressed we’ll use a loop to turn on a random set of LED lights on our Ragga.
 * Our display will have one LED lit for each column or x coordinate value from 0 through 4.
 Steps:
 * From the Input Toolbox drawer, select the 'on button pressed' block